ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-05-20-government-welfare.md

 > 12 For whosoever hath, to him shall be given, and he shall have more abundance: but whosoever hath not, from him shall be taken away even that he hath.

 READ THE FOLLOWING!
-THE _PARABLE OF THE TALENTS_ IS SOOOO IMPORTANT AND APPLICABLE HERE!
+THE _PARABLE OF THE TALENTS_ (see the links just below) IS SOOOO IMPORTANT AND APPLICABLE HERE (to the application and management of government welfare programs)!

 Note that a "talent" is a unit of _money_!
 [Wikipedia states](https://en.wikipedia.org/wiki/Parable_of_the_talents_or_minas) "a single talent was therefore worth 16 years of labor."
 To put that in perspective, perhaps that is $100k/yr x 16 yrs = $1.6M (1.6 _million_ dollars!).
 This parable, from Jesus Christ himself, proclaims boldly (and I agree with this!) that those who have received money, use it, and make more money with it, should be given MORE money, and those who have _not_ money, lose it, and do NOT use it should have even less ("shall be taken away even that which he hath").
 However, this concept and teaching must be taken into consideration with all the scriptures, not isolated and read alone.
 Hence, my opinion above: help the poor, while creating proper incentives to motivate them to become richer.
 And, initially, as they become richer, give them MORE MONEY from the government in order to create proper rewards and incentives, NOT less.
-Then, when it is time to wean them off of the program and give them less, give them less *gradually* so that the extra income they make as their own income goes up is MUCH MORE THAN the losses of the government subsidy as the government subsidy is slowly removed.
+Then, when it is time to wean them off of the program and give them less, give them less *gradually*, according to their work income, and as their work income increases, so that the extra _total_ income (their work income + gov't subsidy) they make as their own work income goes up is MUCH MORE THAN the losses of the government subsidy as the government subsidy is slowly removed.

 [Matthew 25:28-29](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/25.28)

-> 28 Take therefore the talent from him, and give it unto him which hath ten talents.
+> 28 Take therefore the talent [$1.6M] from him, and give it unto him which hath ten talents ($16M).
 >
 > 29 For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath.